Code-Institute-Submissions/milestone-project-79/README.md

 ### Existing Features

-* Obiously positioned navigation bar with links to all page sections
+* Obiously positioned navigation bar with links to all page sections.

+* Search bar allows users to find recipes based on an ingredients list that has been input.

+* Recipe cards laid out in an 'easy-to-choose' format with pagination buttons to access all recipes/data.

+* "About" section containing information on how to use the site effectively, should the user require it for any reason.

-*
+* Contact form.

+* Responsive down to a 320px width.

 ### Features Left to Implement